Found us from search engine?

 So, long story short, what does keyword density means now?

 Since keyword density was confirmed to be a ranking factor, some SEO or SEO tools do not want to simply cross them out as being irrelevant now.

 Now, keyword density is often included in SEO tools to act as an indicator to let writers know whether their writing risks being too stuffed with a certain keyword.
 When that happens, a web page may be flagged and thus not being able to rank higher for their targeted keyword.

+Why not?
 The most important information we have about keyword density is this: it was a ranking factor.

-Well, perhaps Google have really moved on from this, but it’s always good to have more guidance right?
+Well, perhaps Google has really moved on from this, but it’s always good to have more guidance right?
 Especially since keyword stuffing also generally means bad writing.
 At the very least, you’ll have a gauge to check if you’re abusing the same word for too many times in a piece of content.

 Just like normal keywords, if you repeat the same LSI keyword again and again and again in your web page, that will be counted as keyword stuffing as well.

 The key to using LSI keywords is variety instead of quantity.